 A disk image compressed using $bzip2^{21}$.
 Depending on the type of data stored, this can be significantly smaller than a zlib-compressed disk image.
 It is also slower to create and access.
-Compatible with macOS 10.4 and later.
+Compatible with macOS 10.4 and later, deprecated on macOS 12 and later.